craftercms/docs/source/.new-ia/by-role/system-admin/production-environment-setup.rst

 Setting up the production environment
 -------------------------------------

 #.
 We'll first install the authoring instance.
-You can follow the :ref:`newIa-quick_start_guide` to install and start authoring.
+You can follow the :ref:`newIa-getting-started` to install and start authoring.

    Alternatively, you can also install craftercms and start authoring by cloning the craftercms repo and building and deploying it using gradle.